minahilikram/adt-fraction/README.md

 $ make run
 ```

-### Example

-Does not work if decimals are put in, input has to be in fractions.

 ## Limitations

 Fractions will not be put into lowest terms.
+Example does not work if decimals are put in, input has to be in fractions.